 Introduction

 Since the inception of this world and creation of mankind, human beings always tried to build an in-depth understanding of their talent and abilities to change their underlying environment, where they live or work.
 However, with the passage of time and globalization of the world, organizational structures become more complex day by day, which increases the concerns of individuals regarding the attitudes and approaches that their organizations extend towards them.
-Therefore, organizational justice and its implications over the performance of employees of an organization and its overall sustainability in the market remained a hot topic of investigation for the researchers, however, due to further development and integration of more complex practices in an organizational structure, the researcher’s and management’s focus of attention has been moved on towards the self efficacy or self dignity of employees.
-Bosman, (2014) commented that it is the innate desire or objective of each individual to make his/her own value or respect in a particular organization, while whenever, they feel that their respect and dignity is compromised, they are not expecting to continue with such organization at any cost.
+Therefore, organizational justice and its implications over the performance of employees of an organization and its overall sustainability in the market remained a hot topic of investigation for the researchers, however, due to further development and integration of more complex practices in an organizational structure, the researchers’ and management’s focus of attention has been moved on towards the self-efficacy or self-dignity of employees.
+Bosman (2014) commented that it is the innate desire or objective of each individual to make his/her own value or respect in a particular organization, while whenever, they feel that their respect and dignity is compromised, they are not expecting to continue with such organization at any cost.
 Hence, the employee’s turnover intention automatically increases and the overall corporate sustainability of such organizations becomes at risk.

 Background of the industry

-Since the foundation of the country in 1947, it excessively relied upon the private sector as a primary source for the goods and services output.
+Since the foundation of Pakistan in 1947, it excessively relied upon the private sector as a primary source for the goods and services output.
 However, in late 1970s, a significant shift in national level polices of the country was observed towards the command economy and as a result majority of the private sector companies was acquired by the government under the policy of nationalization (Malik & Mujtaba, 2018).
-Soon after this initiative, the economic growth of the country were considerably compromised and therefore, in 2000, the newly appointed government had started economic reforms with a greater focus upon generation of such economic reforms that can ensure the macroeconomic stability of the economy, these reforms includes the promulgation of the Privatization act of 2000, establishment of the ministry of investment and privatization, empowering the SBP central board for implementing and devising the country’s monetary policy, establishment of the Board of Investment and creation of the fiscal and monetary board to regulate the country’s economic policies.
+Soon after this initiative, the economic growth of the country were considerably compromised and therefore, in 2000, the newly appointed government started economic reforms with a greater focus upon generation of such economic reforms that can ensure the macroeconomic stability of the economy, these reforms includes the promulgation of the Privatization act of 2000, establishment of the ministry of investment and privatization, empowering the SBP central board for implementing and devising the country’s monetary policy, establishment of the Board of Investment and creation of the fiscal and monetary board to regulate the country’s economic policies.
 As a result of the improved economic conditions and stability in microeconomic growth indicators, the country has privatized majority of the national level organizations and currently about 90% of the commercial banks of Pakistan are privatized (MA & FA, 2017), 100% of the telecommunication and textile sectors and a significant portion of the automobile, cement, services industry, sugar and fertilizers companies are privatized.
-As a result a number of Small and Medium Sized entities in each of the before mentioned industries have been emerged, which in turns increases dependence of Pakistani economy over the private sector of the country (Abdul Khaliq, 2017).
+As a result a number of Small and Medium Sized entities in each of the before mentioned industries have been emerged, which in turns increases dependence of Pakistani economy over the private sector of the country (Khaliq, 2017).
 Moreover, in the financial services industry, in addition to the commercial banks, the capital market of the company have been developed on a rapid pace and with the establishment of Pakistan Stock Exchange, it has been emerged as the most important institution for capital market formulation and recognized as the strongly performing stock market among the emerging Asian countries/markets (Sharif, 2017).

 Problem Statement